Key Takeaways

 ---

-This post is adapted from Module 18 of our Advanced course.
-Want to see how data-driven management works on a real 221-hectare operation?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) for discussions on technology, decision-making, and farm management systems.
+Data is the new fertilizer -- it feeds better decisions.
+Want to see how data-driven management works on a real specialty coffee operation?
+Join the community at skool.com/particular-3064 for discussions on technology, decision-making, and farm management systems.

 Want to learn more?